SlimeKnights/slimeknights.github.io/faq/tinkers-construct-3.md

 There are 5 ways to get additional upgrade slots:

 * All small tools start with 3 upgrade slots, as opposed to large tools which start with only 2.
-* Adding a book an quill, a music disc, a mob head, or a end crystal to a tool will each give you +1 upgrade slot for a total of +4 upgrade slots.
+* Adding a book an quill, a music disc, a mob head, or a rare ore block to a tool will each give you +1 upgrade slot for a total of +4 upgrade slots.
 * Rose gold grants +1 upgrade slot per rose gold tool part
 * The gilded modifier uses a golden apple to trade 1 ability slot for 2 upgrade slots.
 This can be done multiple times.
 * The rebalanced modifier grants an extra slot type of your choice, terms and conditions apply.